aacar947/react-scroll-snap-tabs/README.md

 | :------- | :----- | :------ | :------------------------------------------------------------------------------ |
 | eventKey | string |         | The event name that corresponds to the link component with the same event name. |

+## Easing Function

+You can use predefined easing functions by providing either "ease-in", "ease-out", or "ease-in-out" string values.
+If a random string value is provided, the default easing function will be (t) => t (linear).
+Alternatively, you can provide your own easing function that accepts a number argument between 0 and 1 and returns a number between 0 and 1.
+You can find more about easing functions on [easings.net](https://easings.net/#).

 ## onIndicatorMove Event

 When the indicator element moves, the onIndicatorMove callback function is triggered along with the movement.

-### Event Properties
+### Event Properties:

 ### `Event.progress`

 It is a fractional value between two snap points that ranges from 0 to 1.
-The current snap point, representing the current content, is 0, and the next snap point is 1.
+The current snap point, representing the current content, is 0, and the target snap point is 1.

 ### `Event.target`